wimpysworld/deb-get/EXTREPO.md

 ${REPO_URL}/packages/${APP}
 ```

 The URL can point to any HTTP(S) server, as long as the URLs above correctly provide the desired files.
-Ideally, to prevent unnecessary traffic and slow repository updates, the server should support the `ETag`/`If-None-Match` HTTP headers, or at least `Last-Modified`/`If-Modified-Since`.
+Ideally, to prevent unnecessary traffic and slow repository updates, the server should support the `Last-Modified`/`If-Modified-Since` HTTP headers.

 As an example, the base URL of an external repository hosted in a GitHub repository would be: